 I begin with the Ignatian ethos of Lonergan's first great book, Insight: A Study of Human Understanding.
-'Ethos' is a deliberately vague and indeterminate word that will become more determinate, I hope, in the course of this discussion.
+'Ethos' is a deliberately vague and indeterminate word that will become more determinate, I hope, in the course of our discussion.
 I am not talking about any references to Ignatius, any direct and clear applications of elements from the Exercises, or anything else of that sort.
 There is nothing like that in Insight.
 I am talking about an atmosphere, a tonality, a spirit, a dynamism.
-From there I will move to Lonergan's contribution to clarifying three Ignatian themes: the times of election, discernment, and consolation without a cause.
-In the discussion of these Ignatian themes as they appear in Lonergan's writings, there will emerge one further Ignatian characteristic of Lonergan's work, namely, the place of the Trinity at the heart of Lonergan's world view.
-And from that Trinitarian mysticism I will move to and conclude with some suggestions regarding the Ignatian rules for thinking with the church.
+It would be tempting to begin a presentation of the Ignatian characteristics of Lonergan's thought with comments on his later constant mention of the free gift of God's love and of the affective resonances in our response to that gift and in fact in our response to all values.
+But to skip over Insight in writing about Lonergan as Ignatian would be like trying to get away with making the Spiritual Exercises without engaging in the meditations on sin or the two standards or the three classes of people, or without reflecting on the three degrees of humility, that is, without doing the tough stuff.
+The atmosphere of God's love permeates Insight itself, of course, just as it does the 'tougher' Ignatian considerations.
+But it is, may we say, a harsher love than Lonergan discovered later in life.